-Israeli settles Mobileye insider trading case with U.S. regulators
+Israeli professor settles Mobileye insider trading case in U.S.

-(Reuters) - An Israeli has agreed to pay more than $850,000 settle U.S. claims he engaged in insider trading in Jerusalem-based Mobileye NV (MBLY.N), a maker of sensors and cameras for self-driving vehicles, ahead of its $15.3 billion takeover by Intel Corp (INTC.O).
+(Reuters) - An Israeli professor has agreed to pay more than $850,000 to settle U.S. claims he engaged in insider trading in Jerusalem-based Mobileye NV (MBLY.N), a maker of sensors and cameras for self-driving vehicles, ahead of its $15.3 billion takeover by Intel Corp (INTC.O).

-According to an agreement filed by the U.S. Securities and Exchange Commission on Monday in Manhattan federal court, Ariel Darvasi, identified in the agency's March 13 complaint as a genetics professor at the Hebrew University of Jerusalem, will pay about $854,000.
+According to an agreement filed by the U.S. Securities and Exchange Commission on Monday in Manhattan federal court, Ariel Darvasi, a genetics professor at the Hebrew University of Jerusalem, will pay about $854,000.
 The agreement must be approved by U.S. District Judge Richard Berman.

-Lawyers for Darvasi could not immediately be reached for comment.
-A spokesman for the Hebrew University of Jerusalem also could not be reached.
-Darvasi is still listed as a faculty member on the university's website.
+"I have now agreed to a settlement under which I do not admit anything, I do not deny anything, and obviously I was not convicted of any wrongdoing," Darvasi said in a statement sent through a spokesman for the university.
+"I am currently fighting pancreatic cancer and a civil trial in a faraway foreign country is unfortunately beyond my strengths."

+University spokesman Dov Smith said the university was not involved in the case had no comment.

-The SEC has said Darvasi, of Mevaseret Zion, Israel, and another Israeli, Amir Waldman, made "remarkably timed" purchases of Mobileye shares and call options prior to Intel's March 13 acquisition of Mobileye.
+The SEC in March charged that Darvasi, of Mevaseret Zion, Israel, and another Israeli, Amir Waldman, made "remarkably timed" purchases of Mobileye shares and call options prior to Intel's March 13 acquisition of Mobileye.

 The SEC said the purchases resulted in about $427,000 of profit for Darvasi and $4.5 million for Waldman, after the announcement caused shares of Mobileye to rise 28.2 percent in one day.
 Darvasi's settlement represents the profit he was accused of making, plus a civil penalty of the same amount.